Doctor of Philosophy

 Top scholars from Gateway Seminary and affiliated faculty from around the world teach and mentor students.

-Ph.D. students are only required to be at the Los Angeles campus four times a semester.
+Ph.D. students are only required to be at the Los Angeles campus three times a semester.

 Scholarship in Community